Q. ‽farnë (farni-) n. “ash, rowan”

-Neo-Quenya: For the purpose of Neo-Quenya writing, I think you would be better off using the earlier but better-known word fernë for beech-trees and their relatives, to avoid conflicts with derivatives of the root ᴹ√PHAR “suffice”.
-This would also let you use farne (< ᴹ√PHAS) with the sense “foliage” as it appeared in the Etymologies (EtyAC/PHAS), though the later word olass(i)ë “foliage” may be a better choice for that purpose.
+Neo-Quenya: For the purpose of Neo-Quenya writing, I think you would be better off using the earlier but better-known word ᴹQ. ferne for beech-trees and their relatives, to avoid conflicts with derivatives of the root ᴹ√PHAR “suffice”.
+For the sense “foliage”, it might be better to use the later word olass(i)ë.

 References ✧ PE17/83